Proven Antidepressant Efficacy for

 Additional efficacy endpoint in one pivotal bipolar I depression trial: Change in Functioning Assessment Short Test (FAST) total score at Week 82

-Graph showing change in functional outcomes in VRAYLAR vs placebo at week 8.
+Graph showing change in functional outcomes for VRAYLAR vs placebo at week 8.

 These analyses were not prespecified endpoints and were not adjusted for multiplicity.
 Therefore, treatment differences cannot be regarded as statistically significant.